SasankaPandaSCIT/EthicalAI/README.md

 This has 1 hour of teaching content to understand legal and private issues with Artificial Intelligence.
-It contains following:
+It contains the following:

 1. Overview of AI and Information Privacy (14 mins)
 2. Navigating Legal Issues related to Privacy Concerns with AI in Business (13 Mins)